wolfSSL/wolfBoot/README.md

 wolfSSL Secure Bootloader

-wolfBoot is a portable, OS-agnostic, secure bootloader solution for 32-bit microcontrollers, relying on wolfCrypt for firmware authentication, and a modified version of [mcuboot](https://www.mcuboot.com/)'s *bootutil* library to implement firmware upgrade mechanisms.
+wolfBoot is a portable, OS-agnostic, secure bootloader solution for 32-bit microcontrollers, relying on wolfCrypt for firmware authentication, providing firmware upgrade mechanisms.

 Due to the minimalist design of the bootloader and the tiny HAL API, wolfBoot is completely independent from any OS or bare-metal application, and can be easily ported and integrated in existing embedded software